electron/electron/docs/api/touch-bar-color-picker.md

 #### `touchBarColorPicker.availableColors`

-The color picker's available colors to select.
+A `String[]` array representing the color picker's available colors to select.
 Changing this value immediately updates the color picker in the touch bar.

 #### `touchBarColorPicker.selectedColor`

-The color picker's currently selected color.
+A `String` hex code representing the color picker's currently selected color.
 Changing this value immediately updates the color picker in the touch bar.